ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely before 1pm, then a chance of showers and thunderstorms.
-Mostly cloudy.
-High near 86, with
+         <h3>Today</h3>A chance of rain showers before 1pm, then a chance of showers and thunderstorms between 1pm and 4pm, then showers and thunderstorms
-         temperatures falling to around 81 in the afternoon.
-North wind 2 to 6 mph.
+         likely between 4pm and 5pm, then a chance of showers and thunderstorms.
+Partly sunny.
+High near 85, with temperatures falling to around 81 in the afternoon.
+Northwest wind around 5 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A chance of showers and thunderstorms before 7pm, then a chance of showers and thunderstorms.
 Mostly cloudy.
 Low around 68,
          with temperatures rising to around 70 overnight.
-North northeast wind 0 to 3 mph.
-Chance of precipitation is 30%.<br></div>
+North northeast wind 0 to 5 mph.
+Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">